 Lenovo laptop uses wattage depending on the type of battery.
-For example, if your Lenovo laptop has a 4-cell lithium-ion battery, it will use 33 watts per hour when plugged into an outlet and charging.
+For example, if your Lenovo laptop has a 4-cell lithium-ion battery, it will use around 33 watts per hour when plugged into an outlet and charged.
 This would be equivalent to about 3.5 watts each hour if it were running on batteries.

 How Many Watts Does a Dell Laptop Use?

 Normal-range Dell laptops use fewer watts and some high-end ones consume more power.
 Dell laptops use a range of 20-80 watts of power while in use.

 How Many Watts Does an HP Laptop Use?